act-rules/act-rules.github.io/_rules/iframe-unique-name-4b1c6c.md

 #### Passed example 3

-Multiple `iframe` within document tree have the same accessible name (given by `aria-labelledby`) and embed the same purpose.
+Multiple `iframe` within document tree have the same accessible name (given by `aria-labelledby`) and embed the same resource.

 ```html
 <div id="desc-for-title">List of Contributors</div>